ImagineSocialGit/engage-core/docs/module-boundaries.md

 2. Keep config templates aligned with the canonical Messaging/Campaign/FlowRoute/Preset shapes.
 3. Add public seams only when a concrete consumer/workflow needs them.
 4. Add contact filters for Commerce or Location only when Broadcasts, Campaigns, Reporting, or another consuming surface needs them.
-5. Return to the Broadcasts/Campaigns/Messaging client MVP path after docs/templates are stable.
+5. Continue the client-readiness path with import-time status mapping, permission-invitation accepted-event decisions, and config validation guidance.
 6. Regenerate `core-project-tree.txt` from the repo after each structural batch.

 Do not use this section as a backlog.
 Actionable items belong in `TODO.md`.